W-EXOTIC-W/SnapSort-Termux/README.md

 On first run, take one screenshot so SnapSort can detect your screenshot folder.

+## Feedback & Future Plans

+If you run into any issues or have ideas for improvements, feel free to open an issue or suggest features.

+If there’s enough interest, I plan to build a full Android app version (no Termux required) with a cleaner UI and background support.

 ## Setup Guide with Screenshots

 **Step 1: Update Termux packages**